Appointing a Registered Agent by State

 Penalties for not having a Registered Agent

-So, what if you don’t retain a registered agent?
+Should you start appointing a registered agent?
 If your state requires an RA and you fail to obtain one, you can face fines, fees, penalties, and the loss of your good standing with the state.
 Among those possible penalties, a severe one includes the loss of the use of the state’s court system while you’re not in good standing.
 Also, if you lose good standing, you will be forced to file for reinstatement, which could mean not only further penalties and fees, but also embarrassment.

 A Registered Agent is a person or authorized entity who can accept legal documents, tax documents and notifications from a government office on behalf of a Corporation or LLC.